 This set of commands allows you to override the GPRS settings that the GSM Commander may have been configured with and can only be sent from the administrator number.
-These override settings are volatile, which means their effect will not be retained after power has been recycled.
+These override settings are non-volatile, which means their effect will remain after power has been cycled.

-To configure the GSM Commander to connect to the Airdrive 7.2 server via a South African network you must send:
+To configure the GSM Commander to connect to server via a South African network you must send: